HarshaNalluru/ai-assisted-log-analyzer/PROJECT_PROPOSAL.md

 - Log file is split into manageable chunks and sent to Azure OpenAI for analysis.
 - Each chunk is summarized with its purpose and key events/errors in a structured format.
 - Expandable UI for exploring chunk and subchunk insights.
-- Query support for asking questions about the logs in natural language.
+- Query panel for asking questions about the logs in natural language.
 - Dynamic, real-time rendering as logs are analyzed.
 - Support for multiple log formats and comparison of logs from different SDKs/languages.